 James Cameron is one of the most well regarded directors working in Hollywood today.
-With a sting of box office hits and record breaking achievements James's career never fails to surprise.
+The winner of five Academy Awards and four Golden Globes plus numerous record-breaking achievements, his career never fails to surprise.

 To bring – with unprecedented clarity – the experience of deep-ocean exploration to a global audience, James Cameron set to work on a digital 3-D camera system, which he developed with engineering partner Vince Pace.